curry-packages/cass/docs/Values.md

 Since there might be infinitely many possible values, the analysis approximates only the outermost constructors of the result values.
-Thus, a result could be `{c1,...,ck}` (where `c1,...,ck` are constructors of some data type) or `any` (which meands that there is no precise information about the outermost constructors available.
+Thus, a result could be `{c1,...,ck}` (where `c1,...,ck` are constructors of some data type) or `_` (which means that there is no precise information about the outermost constructors available).

 For instance, consider the operations